fridayowl/Tensor_Iot/Readme.md

                 def __str__(self):
                     return self.license_number

-            create a 7 digit random number . import random
+            create a 7 digit random number . max_length =7
-                max_length =7
-                random_license_number = random.randrange(0000000,9999999,max_length)

-            Make sure license is not duplicated . license_dic=[]
-                license_dic.append("all the license generated")
-                if found match generate new license . else
-                create a license by transfering the license number to car class .
+                for i in range(0000000, 1564675 + parking_lot.capacity + 1)
+    Create a parkingspot
+            spot = random (0,totalcapacity - 1)
+            No need to create the spot if the spot is already full if parking spot is full exit the program

+    Create a parking method :

+            Takes , Parking lot , parking spot

+    Create a main method :

+            main method takes an array of cars and the parking lot get first car licence number